frappe/bench_manager/README.md

   1. Migrate
       * This button emulates the ```bench migrate``` command.
       * It applies schema changes and data migrations if any.
+      * Migrate should be run after you pull updates from any Frappé app.
   2. Backup Site
       * This button backs up the site with all the files ie. it emulates ``` bench update ```
       * By default the sites are backed up with all the files